Sant'Urbano alla Caffarella, Rome: History

 The original construction on the site was a pagan temple or perhaps a tomb from around 160 AD.
 It is thought to have been dedicated to Ceres and Faustina, wife of Antoninus Pius, although one early historian, Pompilio Totti, believed that it was dedicated to Bacchus.
 The site lies on land that was formerly part of the Triopio, an estate owned by the Roman senator of Greek origin, Herodes Atticus and his wife Aspasia Annia Regilla.
 It is thought that the temple was also dedicated to her by her husband after her death at the hands of one of his freed slaves.

 The church was built inside the temple in the 10th century and was dedicated to St. Urban who was pope from 222 to 230.
 Internal frescoes were added in the 12th century.
 Often abandoned, the church was eventually restored by Pope Urban VIII and his nephew Cardinal Francesco Barberini, beginning in 1634.
-Cardinal Francesco Maria Del Monte was buried there.
+Cardinal Francesco Maria Del Monte, an influential patron of the artist Caravaggio Michelangelo Merisi da Caravaggio, was buried there.
 The columns at the front are in marble bought from Greece by Herodes Atticus.
 They originally formed part of a portico but walls between them were added during this renovation in order to provide stability.